 8.10.4 Are all open flues to LPG appliances operating effectively?

-A/R it a flue spillage test on all open flues connected ppliances as described in Appendix E. Open flues to LPG appliances must ensure sa transfer of flue gases to the outside of the b ••• pility - 8.10.4 is an Advice check for privately own ment for hire boats. ed and managed vessels, but is a mandatory
+Carry out a flue spillage test on all open flues connected to LPG appliances as described in Appendix E.

+Open flues to LPG appliances must ensure safe transfer of flue gases to the outside of the boat.

+Applicability -8.10.4 is an Advice check for privately owned and managed vessels, but is a mandatory Requirement for hire boats.

-Examiner action - before operating the burners on any open-flued appliances such as instantaneous water heaters carry out the Checks at 8.10.2 and 8.10.3.
-The flue spillage test should not be carried out if a fault at 8.10.2/3 is recorded.
+Examiner action - before operating the burners on any open-flued appliances such as instantaneous water heaters carry out the Checks at 8.10.1, 8.10.2 and 8.10.3.
+The flue spillage test should not be carried out if: